 Some of the names on the move ahead of the open.

-Jonathan Bush, Athenahealth chairman, CEO & president, shares his perspective on the likely effectiveness of health care reform.
+Jonathan Bush, Athenahealth chairman, CEO & president, discusses his new book on the health care industry.

 It's time for the Lightning Round.
 Cramer makes the call on viewer favorites.